pythonology/discobot/README.md

-# Disco: a fully-featured music bot for discord
+# Disco: a fully-featured music bot for Discord